marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 sequence number.

 The receiver of a REQUEST_ADDRESS frame MAY decline to report the observed address by sending a REQUEST_DECLINED frame.
-The REQUEST_DECLINED also contains a sequence number, and therefore may be sent on any path.
+The REQUEST_DECLINED frame also contains a sequence number, and therefore may be sent on any path.

-When receiving an OBSERVED_ADDRESS or a REQUEST_DECLINED frame with a sequence number value that was not previously sent in a REQUEST_ADDRESS frame before, the receiver MUST close the connection with a PROTOCOL_VIOLATION error code if it can detect this condition.
+When receiving an OBSERVED_ADDRESS or a REQUEST_DECLINED frame with a sequence number value that was not previously sent in a REQUEST_ADDRESS frame, the receiver MUST close the connection with a PROTOCOL_VIOLATION error code if it can detect this condition.